onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 If life and youth were truly sacred we’d do everything to nourish the young and give them a future

 Hacking the simulation is literally steering the unfolding - it is agency - the higher the agency the higher we change the trajectory.
 What should our loss function be?

-Subreddits without feds as a service

-As a service - as a separate chapter
-Meaning as a service

 A religious company